xpqz/dyalog-docs/windows-ui-guide/docs/entering-and-executing-expressions.md

 Throughout its history, APL has used a system variable `⎕PW` to specify the width of the user's terminal or screen.
 Session output that is longer than `⎕PW` is automatically wrapped and split into multiple lines on the display.
 This feature of APL was designed in the days of hard-copy terminals and has become less relevant in modern Windows environments.

-Dyalog APL continues to support the traditional use of `⎕PW`, but also provides an alternative option to have the system wrap Session output according to the width of the Session Window.
+Dyalog continues to support the traditional use of `⎕PW`, but also provides an alternative option to have the system wrap Session output according to the width of the Session Window.
 This behaviour may be selected by checking the Auto PW checkbox in the Session tab of the Configuration dialog box.

 ## Using Find/Replace in the Session